polichtm/MCW-Azure-Stack/Hands-on lab/Before the HOL - Azure Stack.md

 ## Requirements

--   Administrative access to an Azure Stack Development Kit deployment in an Azure VM
+-   Administrative access to an Azure Stack Development Kit deployment in an Azure VM.
--   An Azure subscription
+-   An Azure subscription.
--   An Azure Active Directory account with the Owner role in the Azure Subscription and the Global Administrator role in the corresponding Azure Active Directory tenant
+-   An Azure Active Directory account with the Owner role in the Azure Subscription and the Global Administrator role in the corresponding Azure Active Directory tenant.

 ## Before the hands-on lab